8 Warnings From Your Body Before A Cerebral Stroke

 A publication from the Mayo Clinic points out that paralysis or numbness in the face, arm, or leg is one of the most frequent symptoms of a stroke.
 Often, it affects just one side of the body.

-Most of the time it is not easy to diagnose, but under no circumstances should you ignore it.
+Most of the time it isn’t easy to diagnose, but under no circumstances should you ignore it.

 A person who has good eyesight but who suddenly has cloudy or diminished vision should consult their doctor.
 Although this symptom may come from a variety of health problems, the possibility of a stroke shouldn’t be ruled out.

 A sudden loss of energy is always a reason for alarm.
 Fatigue is a common symptom of many serious health problems, especially when something is interrupting the normal flow of oxygen to the brain.

 Difficulty with coordination of the limbs is a frequent symptom prior to a stroke.
 While not everyone experiences this, it sometimes occurs moments before the attack.

 A strong, abnormal pain in the shoulders is more than enough reason to seek medical help.